Brokmerland

-The Brokmerland is a landscape and historic territory, located in western East Frisia, which covers the area in and around the present-day communities of Brookmerland and Südbrookmerland.
-The Brokmerland borders in the east on the Harlingerland and in the north on the Norderland.
+The Brokmerland is a landscape and historic territory located in western East Frisia in Germany, comprising the area in and around the present-day communities of Brookmerland and Südbrookmerland.
+The Brokmerland borders the Harlingerland to its east and the Norderland to its north.
 The historic Brokmerland is usually written with only one "o".
-Occasionally one also finds the spelling "Broekmerland" ("oe" pronounced as a long "o"), while today's communities have chosen to spell the name with a double "o".
+Occasionally it is also spelt "Broekmerland" ("oe" pronounced as a long "o"), while today's communities spell the name with a double "o".

 Etymology

 The name comes from the Old Frisian and Old Low German word brōk, which meant a moor-like carr landscape that had been very sparsely settled.
 It stretched from the western edge of the East Frisian geest ridge, from the Ley (Norder Tief) to the Flumm (Fehntjer Tief), and was characterised by numerous shallow lakes from the Großes Meer to the Sandwater.
-The suffix mer is derived from mann (i.e. "man") with the possessive suffix -er.
+The suffix mer is derived from mann (English 'man') with the possessive suffix -er.

 History

-Until the early Middle Ages, the Brokmerland was largely uninhabited and provided a natural boundary between the Federgau and the Emsgau on one side and the provinces of Norditi (Norderland) and Östringen on the other side.
+Until the early Middle Ages, the Brokmerland was largely uninhabited and provided a natural boundary between the Federgau and the Emsgau on one side and the provinces of Norderland and Östringen on the other.
 This boundary also played a role in church history because it was the dividing line between the Diocese of Münster (Federgau and Emsgau) and the Archdiocese of Bremen (Norderland and Östringen).

 Archaeological finds suggest a sparse population in the period up to 800 AD.
-The population grew from about 1100, firstly because the construction of dykes in the region was completed and, secondly, because the "Julian Flood" of 1164 forced many people to flee inland from the coast.
-In addition, the population increased in the High Middle Ages, which resulted in the sparsely populated or unsettled areas of East Frisia being opened up by land development, a process known as internal colonization.
-As a result of this, the Brokmerland was reclaimed for agriculture by settlers from the Krummhörn Marsh as well as the Norder and Aurich Geest.
-In the 11 and 12th centuries, new settlements and the first churches were built here on the edge and the outliers of the geest.
-The result of this process were the ribbon villages (Reihendörfer) with their right (called Upstrecken) to claim land into the moor until they reached someone else's land.
+The population grew from about 1100, because the construction of dykes in the region was completed and the Julian Flood of 1164 forced many people to flee inland from the coast.
+The population increased further during the High Middle Ages, resulting in the sparsely populated or unsettled areas of East Frisia opening up to land development, in a process known as internal colonisation.
+As a result, the Brokmerland was reclaimed for agriculture by settlers from the Krummhörn marsh as well as the Norder and Auricher geests.
+In the 11th and 12th centuries, new settlements and the first churches were built on the borders of the geest.
+The result was the ribbon villages (Reihendörfer), which had a right (called Upstrecken) to claim land into the moor up to someone else's land.

 The Brokmers are mentioned for the first time in the Östringen (Rastede) chronicles of 1148, which may indicate that by this time they had attained a certain importance.
-From 1251 the Brokmänner then appeared as inhabitants of an independent territory, the Brokmerland, which was initially divided into three intermediate districts, each with two mother churches: Marienhafe and Engerhafe, Wiegsboldsbur and Burhafe (now isolated farms in the Victorbur Marsh), Bedekaspel and Südwolde (Blaukirchen).
-The church districts belonged to the Diocese of Münster.
-The main place of assembly of the Brokmann to begin with was probably the Wiegboldsbur Church.
+From 1251 the Brokmänner appeared as inhabitants of an independent territory, the Brokmerland, which was initially divided into three intermediate districts, each with two mother churches: Marienhafe and Engerhafe, Wiegsboldsbur and Burhafe (now isolated farms in the Victorbur marsh), Bedekaspel and Südwolde (Blaukirchen).
+The parishes belonged to the Diocese of Münster.
+The main place of assembly of the Brokmann was probably the Wiegboldsbur Church.